bo7owers/secret-santa-challenge/README.md

 Secret Santa is a classic Christmas game to play with your colleagues at work.
 In this challenge, flex your creative muscles by creating a Vue.js powered Secret Santa Clue site.
 If you're not familiar with how the game works, you can [get a detailed breakdown of the rules here](https://www.elfster.com/content/secret-santa-rules/) but don't worry too much about the complete ruleset, it's not necessary to complete the challenge.

 All you really need to know is that you're sharing 3 facts about yourself to hint at your identity.
 Most importantly, you'll do it Vue.js style.
-Feel free to get creative!
-Use various UI elements to reveal hints, throw in an image, etc.
+Feel free to get creative and go as simple or as advanced as you like.
+Use various UI elements to reveal hints, throw in an image, try out that new plugin you've been wanting to try, or use a component UI library of your choice.

 ## Example of a solution in action